eff-kay/simple-cluster/Readme.md

-A simple cloud (docker clusters) management tool written in python.
-It provides, manual scaling, auto scaling and fault-tolerance
+A simple cloud (cluster of docker containers) management tool written in python.
+It provides, manual scaling, auto scaling and fault-tolerance.

 ### Steps
 1. make sure you create a python3 virtualenv and activate it